joakimk/pipeline/README.md

 V1:

-* Add webhook for build status reporting (e.g. to internal dashboards, etc)
+* Add "fixed" build handling (status "fixed" instead of "failed" when later builds are green)
 * Add build reporting script
   - possibly built in go so that it is simple to install, no deps on ruby or similar
 * Add heroku deploy instructions, look at [gridlook](https://github.com/barsoom/gridlook#installation)